Sharp decay rate for the damped wave equation with convex-shaped damping: Contradiction argument and the first microlocalization

 Then if $u_h=O_{L^2}(1)$, we have $u_h=o_{L^2}(1)$. \end{prop} The proof of Proposition \ref{resolvent1} will occupy the rest of this article.
 We argue by contradiction.
-Up to extracting a subsequence and renormalization, we may assume that
+First we delete all the zero elements in a given sequence of $u_h$.
+Then, up to extracting a subsequence and renormalization, we may assume that